On our website

 Photography at the exhibition

 The Royal Society will have photographers present throughout the exhibition.
-We will be collecting consent from all visitors that are easily identifiable in photographs, using our photography consent form.
-Visitors that do not wish to be photographed will be given a fluorescent orange sticker and will not be included in any photographs.
+We will be collecting consent from all visitors that are under 18 and easily identifiable in photographs, using our online photography consent form.
+Visitors that do not wish to be photographed will be given a 'no photography sticker' and should not be included in any photographs.
 Permission will be given in advance by visiting schools to the exhibition, however the same applies if they do not wish to be photographed.

 When taking photos of your exhibit or the exhibition, we recommend that you also take consent from visitors.
-You are welcome to adapt our photography consent form or use your institution's form.
 If you do not intend to collect consent, please ensure that you are following the photography guidelines of your institution, particularly concerning photographs of children.
 If you are unsure of your institutional guidelines on photography, please contact your press, marketing or public engagement team.

 Download our guidance on how to make a good video.